Skip advert

 We’ve selected our top ten best family hatchbacks so you don’t have to

-Once the go-to choice for family car and company car buyers alike, the ‘C-segment’ family hatchback might not be as popular as it once was — yet another victim of the rise of the SUV — but there are still plenty of reasons to choose one.
+Once the go-to choice for family car and company car buyers alike, the ‘C-segment’ family hatchback isn't as popular as it once was.
+The humble family hatchback has been yet another victim of the rise of the SUV, but there are still plenty of reasons to choose one.
 In fact, the best hatchbacks on sale make a compelling case for themselves with class-leading tech, comfortable interiors and practical yet stylish designs.
-There are some real household names in this section of the market and competition is fierce.
+There are some real household names in this section of the market and competition among the top hatchbacks is fierce.

 Advertisement - Article continues below